aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/split/_index.md

 ## REST API

-The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Split/SplitDocument) lets you call this REST API directly from a browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Split/SplitDocument) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
 The description of the important parameters of the API is given below:

 |Parameter Name|Type|Description|
 | :- | :- | :- |